emanuel-skrenkovic/foobartory/README.md

 ./main.py
 ```

-If that does not work (also, to run on Windows):
+If that does not work:

 ``` sh
 python3 -m main